rwxrob/zet/docs/2708/README.md

 The beauty of this is that any developer doing that import immediately disambiguates `pkg/cmd` from `cmd` in the way that all Go developers have been trained to, command binaries in `cmd` and importable packages in `pkg`.

+Now to create a binary from any exported command under `pkg/cmd` all that is needed is to add a wrapper under `cmd` for that specific command, which can also be organized with the same structure as the command tree itself.
+Every single command could have it's own individual binary if you wanted, or the root command can be the only thing released but the docs on the `pkg/cmd` will show developers that they can create their own combinations of these exported commands.